 This is then expressed as inflammation of certain tissues and organs such as the gut (gastrointestinal disorders and celiac disease), skin (eczema, psoriasis, and skin rashes), joints (arthritis), and the lymphatic/kidney system (edema, tumors, and cancer).

 In The Plant Paradox, Dr. Gundry describes the process of lectin interaction with our bodies as the following:

-Well, lectins in the seeds, grains, skins, rinds and leaves of most plants bind to carbohydrates (sugars), and particularly to complex sugars called polysaccharides, in the predator’s body after it consumes the plant.
+Well, lectins in the seeds, grains, skins, rinds, and leaves of most plants bind to carbohydrates (sugars), particularly to complex sugars called polysaccharides, in the predator’s body after it consumes the plant.
 Like smart bombs, lectins target and attach themselves to sugar molecules, primarily on the surface of the cells of other organisms – particularly fungi, insects, and other animals.

-They also bind to sialic acid, a sugar molecule found in the gut, in the brain, between nerve endings, in joints, and in all bodily fluids, including the blood vessel lining of all creatures.
+They also bind to sialic acid, a sugar molecule found in the gut, in the brain, between nerve endings, in joints, and all bodily fluids, including the blood vessel lining of all creatures.
 Lectins are sometimes referred to as “sticky proteins” because of this binding process, which means they can interrupt messaging between cells or otherwise cause toxic or inflammatory reactions. (pg.15)